yatsu/jaffle/docs/apps/tornado.rst

 TornadoBridgeApp
 ================

-TornadoBridgeApp manages a Tornado application in IPython kernels running in a Turret.
+TornadoBridgeApp manages a Tornado application in IPython kernels running in a Jaffle.

 Example Configuration
 =====================